brittanyjoiner15/trello-random-card-extension/CONTRIBUTING.md

-# Contributing to Trello Random Card Extension
+# Contributing to Show a Random Trello Card

 We love your input!
 We want to make contributing to this extension as easy and transparent as possible, whether it's: